What’s the best treatment for chronic low-back pain?

 Not surprisingly, I’d say chiropractic, but I would wouldn’t I. But so do: Haas M, Goldberg B, Aickin M, Ganger B and Attwood M. in their study called:

 A practice-based study of patients with acute and chronic low back pain attending primary care and chiropractic physicians: two-week to 48-month follow-up.

 - Those patients who were treated by the chiropractors saw a modest advantage in their low-back pain relief over those treated by the medical doctors in the first 12 months.
 The greatest difference was in those patients who had chronic lower back pain.
-There was a noticeable statistical advantage in the chiropractic patients who experienced chronic pain below the knee.
+There was a noticeable statistical advantage in the chiropractic patients with chronic pain below the knee.

 The important point in this study is to note that ALL patient groups saw significant improvement in pain and disability over the course of treatment.

 Those patients who were experiencing acute pain saw the greatest improvement.
 Many of them gaining almost complete relief of their pain.
 However, 3 years into this study, up to 75% of the patients had experienced at least 30 days of pain in the previous year.
 This was even those who had seen significant pain and disability relief through early intervention.